Xunnamius/hashnav/README.md

 Do note that this bad boy is **STILL IN BETA** and as such probably contains *a myriad of bugs and glitches that I have yet to find* whilst using it.
 I'll stomp them as I come across them, but if you happen across any yourself, **don't hesitate to file an issue** (or fork the project and stomp a few yourself) and I'll hop right on it.

+Feel free to file an issue if you see any errors/typos/broken links in the README file as well.
+Thanks!

 <br />
 Crash Course
 ------------